 We all have different styles of working, and by extension, unique ways of landing clients.
 Some love the thrill of the chase, hunting down harder-to-land prospects just to prove they can convert a tricky lead.
 Others rely heavily on their network to make introductions and follow the web of potential customers that extend from there.
 Then there are the slow-and-steady types that ease into portfolio work and take calculated steps to ensure they’re not risking too much too fast.

-Even though we all have our own quirks and signatures we stamp on the work we do, there are a few tried-and-tested measures that have proven successful when it comes to securing work and building up a solid customer list.
+Even though we all have our own quirks and signatures we stamp on the work we do, there are a few tried-and-tested measures that have proven successful when it comes to securing work and building up a solid sales pipeline.
 Here are our top three tips to help you get started.

 1. Be active in professional networking communities